The Silent Strength of Jawaharlal Nehru University: Contributions to India’s National Security

 unaware of protests or events occurring elsewhere.

-JNU and the Indian Military: A Hub of Civil-Military
+JNU and the Indian Military: A Hub of

-Relations
+Civil-Military Relations

 Few know of JNU’s deep integration with India’s defence

-institutions.
-JNU has granted recognition and accreditation to the
+JNU has granted recognition and accreditation to

-following prestigious institutions across the country.
-This has added to the
+the following prestigious institutions across the country.
+This has added to

-true national character of the University.
+the true national character of the University.
 Representatives of these

 institutions serve on various academic and statutory bodies of JNU.
 Similarly,